Payset prespective

 Paper cheques

 It’s fitting to begin with the surprising (to some) stalwart in B2B payments, ye olde paper cheque.
-According to recent very googlable studies, more than 80% of companies still use paper cheques for some payments.
-Paper cheques account for 40% of all business-to-business payments (and, yes, that’s in 2022, two years into the great Covid digitization revolution).
+According to recent very googlable studies, more than 80% of companies still use paper cheques for some B2B payments.
+Paper cheques account for 40% of all B2B payments.

 Cheques still reign supreme as the most popular method for companies paying other companies.
 This is true even as payroll, government tax and assistance payouts, and above all, personal money transfers are all increasingly digital.